Alberthua-Perl/go-kubernetes-learn-path/nfs-provisioned-storageclass/README.md

 - According to `{00..04}-{resource-definied-name}.yml` to create object.

-- 🤘 You can get more specified doc on [kubernetes-retired / external-storage](https://github.com/kubernetes-retired/external-storage/tree/master/nfs-client).
+- 🤘 If use yaml files to create resources on OpenShift cluster, you can get more specified doc on [kubernetes-retired / external-storage](https://github.com/kubernetes-retired/external-storage/tree/master/nfs-client).

+- Kubernetes NFS-Client Privisioner demo has been tested on `Red Hat OpenShift Container Platform 3.9` and it works OK.